patanne/dnsnotify2route53/article.md

 ### How it Works

 This project performs one core function.
 It compares the contents of one or more domains you manage to its slave counterpart on Route53, then performs a one-way synchronization, a push.
-For simplicity it does this by first generating three lists: add, change, delete.
+For simplicity it does this by first generating three lists: add_resource_set, change, delete.
 It then applies them accordingly.
 It uses the standard AXFR to get primary domain information then uses boto3 to pull from and push to AWS.

 At first start the project needs to bring everything to synchronization and so performs the above steps.
 If you do not run this as a daemon, that is all it does and exits.
 You could simply change to the project directory, run ./start.py and do nothing more.
 If you never change things, why devote a background process?
 Run it only when needed.